Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

-In PLENA, we address (i) with tightly coupled vector and scalar units that implement the required reductions and elementwise operations; the vector unit’s width is configurable to match the tile dimensions used by FlashAttention.
-For (ii), we introduce a \emph{Matrix SRAM} that can be read in either standard or transposed order without extra data movement.
-In the \(QK^{\top}\) step, explicitly transposing large tiles on the fly is costly in area, energy, and latency, and storing \(K^{\top}\) in HBM is impractical because it complicates appending new \(K\) vectors to the existing \(K\) cache during decoding.
-The Matrix SRAM avoids both issues by banking the storage across multiple sub-SRAMs and using lightweight address remapping to present a transposed view at read time (implementation details in \Cref{fig:Matrix_SRAM}).
-For (iii), our custom ISA offers composable, fine-grained control that enables persistent, tile-by-tile scheduling of the fused attention pipeline.
-This allows each operation in FlashAttention to be controlled individually at the tile level.
-Combined with the above capabilities, this allows PLENA to support FlashAttention natively.
+In PLENA, we address (1) and (2) through the proposed \emph{Matrix SRAM} (see \Cref{sec:matrix_sram}), which enables instruction-level control of memory prefetching and supports transpose-on-read with low overhead.
+Challenge (3) is addressed by vector and scalar units that implement reductions and element-wise operations.
+The vector width (\texttt{VLEN}) is configurable to match the tile dimensions used by FlashAttention.
+The computation precision is also configurable, but is typically set to higher precision (e.g., FP12) to preserve numerical accuracy during the softmax computation.
+For (4), our custom ISA provides composable, fine-grained control, enabling persistent, tile-by-tile scheduling of the fused attention pipeline.
+This allows each stage of FlashAttention to be orchestrated individually at tile granularity.
+Together, these mechanisms enable PLENA to support FlashAttention natively and efficiently.